 Few of us are Michael Jordan.
 For most of us, copying Jordan and making everything personal would put us in a place of playing out of fear and avoidance.
 But perhaps there’s something more to learn from Jordan, instead of dismissing him as an extreme outlier.

 Jordan won six championships, but his first didn’t come until year seven of his career.
 He was a bonafide star, winning rookie of the year, winning league MVP in his third year, and leading the league in scoring multiple times.
 But he didn’t start his streak of championships until coach Phil Jackson took over.
 Kobe Bryant is widely regarded as the heir to Jordan’s competitiveness.
 He took a similar mentality to the game.
-Bryant played under six coaches in his twenty year career.
+Bryant played under six coaches in his twenty-year career.
 He won five NBA championships, all under Phil Jackson.
 Of course, the prime of his career was with Jackson, so I’m not attributing it all to Jackson’s mystique.
 But it’s an interesting insight that the two players widely regarded as the most competitive in NBA history were coached by a man known, perhaps more than anything else, as a zen master.

 Jackson got that rep for his penchant for bringing ideas from Buddhism into the game of basketball.
 Before mindfulness became mainstream, Jackson had his 1990s Bulls teams practice meditation before games.
 Jackson experimented with practices in complete silence or in the dark.
 He preached staying in the moment and learning how to let go.
 In an environment that pushed brashness, bravado, and control, Jackson taught about the downfall of the ego and attachment.
 It’s why Jackson asked one of his star players, Shaquille O’Neil, to read the book Siddhartha and to turn in a written report.
 Jackson felt Shaq was too materialistic and needed a dose of perspective on selflessness and what actually mattered.

-Even his own coaching style reflected this shift towards eastern thought, Jackson wrote in his book Eleven Rings.
+Even his coaching style reflected this shift towards Eastern thought, Jackson wrote in his book Eleven Rings.
 “After years of experimenting, I discovered that the more I tried to exert power directly, the less powerful I became.
 I learned to dial back my ego and distribute power as widely as possible without surrendering final authority.”
 Or as he concluded in the same book, “The most we can hope for is to create the best possible conditions for success, then let go of the outcome.”

 I don’t think it’s a coincidence that Jackson had success with hyper-competitive athletes like Jordan, or later, Bryant.
-He did this not by converting them into some sort of zen master, but by gently and subtly pulling them toward letting go, just enough so that their hyper-competiveness didn’t lead to their, and their team’s, downfalls.
+He did this not by converting them into some sort of zen master, but by gently and subtly pulling them toward letting go, just enough so that their hyper-competitiveness didn’t lead to their, and their team’s, downfalls.
 They found the balance that worked for them.

 Kobe Bryant also gushed about the lessons learned from his mindfulness teacher, George Mumford, “George helped me to understand the art of mindfulness, to be neither distracted not focused, rigid nor flexible, passive nor aggressive…I learned to just be.”